KarolisVaitiekunas/KarolisVaitiekunas/README.md

 Hello!
 My name is Karolis Vaitiekūnas.
-I am a student learning website development. <br>
+I am interested in web development <br>
-Currently im learning GraphQl and integrating typescript to things I already know.

 <!---
 KarolisVaitiekunas/KarolisVaitiekunas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.